Tyrrrz/Tyrrrz.me/data/blog/conditional-content-presenting-via-wpf-contentpresenter/Post.md

 ## Downsides of switching visibility

-Changing the value of `Visibility` property tends to get the job done but it has some noticeable drawbacks:
+Changing the value of `Visibility` property tends to get the job done, but it has some noticeable drawbacks:

 - You have to use a converter to turn the bound value into `Visibility`.
 - It gets complicated when there are more than two presentations to switch between or when there is more than one condition.